Opinion | The campaign for D.C. statehood just got a big boost

-“Congress should not avoid exercising its express constitutional authority to admit the Commonwealth into the Union,” states the letter, which is signed by Harvard’s Laurence Tribe and Georgetown’s Caroline Frederickson, among many others.
+“Congress should not avoid exercising its express constitutional authority to admit the Commonwealth into the Union,” states the letter, which is signed by Harvard’s Laurence Tribe and Georgetown’s Caroline Fredrickson, among many others.

 The dispute captures a raw, ugly truth about this moment: The window to correct serious structural flaws and imbalances in our system is very small.
 This requires Democrats to find the spine to make arguments outside their comfort zone, and act on them.
 If not, that window could slam shut.